 Q. What are the payment options for the application fee?

 A: The application fee is paid for online via credit card (Visa and MasterCard only).
-If you do not have a credit card then you should make arrangements with a family member or friend to use theirs.

 Q: Can I apply to more than one graduate program at Stanford?

 A: You may apply to only one degree program per academic year.

 An exception is within the Biosciences, in which you may apply to up to three Ph.D. programs within your one application.
 Those programs are Biochemistry, Biology, Biomedical Informatics, Biophysics, Cancer Biology, Chemical & Systems Biology, Developmental Biology, Genetics, Immunology, Microbiology & Immunology, Molecular & Cellular Physiology, Neurosciences, Stem Cell Biology and Regenerative Medicine, and Structural Biology.